 PHASE 2 MIXING

-The continuous mixing system consists out of two mixing phases.
+The Sobatech continuous mixing system consist out of two mixing phases.
 First of all, the ingredients are evenly and accurately distributed over the complete mass (phase 1 mixing).
 After that, controlled mechanical energy is applied to the blend of ingredients (phase 2 mixing).

 PHASE 1 MIXING: THE HOMOGENIZER

-After dosing, the powder ingredients fall from the weighing systems through the homogenizer into the continuous mixer.
+After dosing, the powder ingredients fall from the weighing system through the homogenizer into the continuous mixer.
 Whilst falling through the homogenizer, the powders are injected by the liquid ingredients.
 The liquids are injected in a pre-defined order and by means of medium pressure.
-This non-mechanical way of blending ensures an even distribution of the raw materials and guarantees an high level of water absorption.
+This non-mechanical way of blending ensures an even distribution of the raw materials and guarantees a high level of water absorption.

 PHASE 2 MIXING: THE CONTINUOUS MIXER

 After the homogenizer, the blend of ingredients enter the actual continuous mixer.
 In this second phase of mixing, controlled mechanical energy is applied to correctly develop the product.
 The contra-rotating mixing tools of the continuous dough mixer are responsible for the controlled flow of product throughout the mixer.
 The Sobatech continuous mixer is known to be very effective due to their high product-tooling ratio.
 This refers to the relatively little amount of product in the mixing chamber with an high volume of mixer tooling.
 As a result, a large part of the energy developed by the mixer tooling is put into the product.